Health Benefits of Sunflower Seeds

 Some of the nutrients that contribute to sunflower seeds' health benefits are as under.

-The fiber content in sunflower seeds not only lowers cholesterol but also keeps the blood glucose levels under check.
-It also ensures digestive health and prevents issues like constipation, piles, hemorrhoids etc.
+The fibre content in sunflower seeds not only lowers cholesterol but also keeps the blood glucose levels under check.
+It also ensures digestive health and prevents issues like constipation, piles, haemorrhoids etc.

 - Vitamin E

-The excellent levels of this vitamin makes it very effective at neutralizing the free radicals that when left unchecked can wreak havoc in the body.
-It prevents the cholesterol from getting oxidized, the cell membranes from getting damaged and has strong anti inflammatory benefits.
+The excellent levels of this vitamin make it very effective at neutralizing the free radicals that when left unchecked can wreak havoc in the body.
+It prevents the cholesterol from getting oxidized, the cell membranes from getting damaged and has strong anti-inflammatory benefits.